Glycolic Acid Peel

 After a glycolic acid peel, your skin may be slightly red and sore.* However, this will subside within a few hours.* You may notice very light peeling for a few days after the treatment, though it is likely to be virtually invisible to the naked eye, as most of the dead skin will be removed during your regular skin cleansing routine.*

-Because of such short recovery times and virtually no signs of peeling or flaking, the glycolic acid peel can be performed at almost any time, without needing to make significant plans for recovery.
-However, to be on the safe side, you may want to give yourself at least 7-10 days before a major event, to ensure there is adequate time for your skin to recover from any potential irritation.
+Because of such short recovery times and virtually no signs of peeling or flaking, the glycolic acid peel can be performed at almost any time, without needing to make significant plans for recovery.* However, to be on the safe side, you may want to give your skin adequate time to recover from any potential irritation and not perform this treatment shortly before a major event or party.*

 To find out more about glycolic acid peels, please set up an appointment with one of our Aestheticians, or fill out the contact form below!